eli-h/eliheineman-500px/README.md

 ## Installation

-This app uses Cocoa Pods to load images asynchronously, so you will need to install them.
-To do so run the command...
+This app uses Cocoa Pods to load images asynchronously.
+I have uploaded them with the project so it should work without any action on your part.
+But in case there is a problem you can install them by running the command...

 ```bash
 pod install